DataFire/Integrations/integrations/generated/google_dfareporting/README.md

   * floodlightActivityGroupType `string` (values: COUNTER, SALE): Type of the associated floodlight activity group.
 This is a read-only field.
   * floodlightConfigurationId `string`: Floodlight configuration ID of this floodlight activity.
 If this field is left blank, the value will be copied over either from the activity group's floodlight configuration or from the existing activity's floodlight configuration.
   * floodlightConfigurationIdDimensionValue [DimensionValue](#dimensionvalue)
+  * floodlightTagType `string` (values: GLOBAL_SITE_TAG, IFRAME, IMAGE): The type of Floodlight tag this activity will generate.
+This is a required field.
   * hidden `boolean`: Whether this activity is archived.
   * id `string`: ID of this floodlight activity.
 This is a read-only, auto-generated field.
   * idDimensionValue [DimensionValue](#dimensionvalue)
-  * imageTagEnabled `boolean`: Whether the image tag is enabled for this activity.
   * kind `string`: Identifies what kind of resource this is.
 Value: the fixed string "dfareporting#floodlightActivity".
   * name `string`: Name of this floodlight activity.
 This is a required field.
 Must be less than 129 characters long and cannot contain quotes.
   * notes `string`: General notes or implementation instructions for the tag.